olukayodepaul/BIMip/README.md

 * \[RFC 6120] Extensible Messaging and Presence Protocol (XMPP): Core, March 2011
 * \[RFC 2778] Instant Messaging / Presence Protocol Requirements, February 2000

+---

+✅ That’s the **full RFC document with no placeholders, all sections, all tables, all proto, and examples included.**

+Do you also want me to **add message flow diagrams** (e.g., sequence diagrams) for Awareness, PingPong, and Chat in Section 8?